jenningstcj/Elm-Workshop/readme.md

        Http.send LoadData request
 ```

-Perhaps one of the biggest difference in Elm that catches people new to the language off guard is that fact that you must parse/decode your JSON responses.
+Perhaps one of the biggest difference in Elm that catches newcomers to the language off guard is the fact that you must parse/decode your JSON responses.
 This is because the strictness of the language does not allow variability in data or data types.
-The decoder for our ISS_JSON object is pretty simple and can use a built in decoder called 'object4' to decode our small object and then a 'float' decoder to parse each data item to the correct type:
+The decoder for our ISS_JSON object is pretty simple and can use a built in decoder called 'map4' to decode our small object and then a 'float' decoder to parse each field to the correct type:

 ```
 decodeISSPosition : Decoder ISS_JSON